guohao117/wezterm-ime-helper/README.md

 ### Common Issues

-1. **IME not switching in Neovim**:
+1. **IME not switching**:
-   - Check if both WezTerm and Neovim plugins are installed
+   - Verify your IME identifiers are correct
-   - Verify you're using WezTerm terminal
+   - Check that required system tools are installed (macism, im-select, etc.)
-   - Enable debug mode to see OSC sequences
+   - Enable debug mode to see detailed logs

-2. **Plugin not loading**:
+2. **OSC sequences not working**:
-   - Ensure `WEZTERM_PANE` environment variable is set (check with `:echo $WEZTERM_PANE`)
+   - Ensure you're using WezTerm terminal
-   - Check plugin installation path
+   - Test sequences manually in terminal

 3. **Manual testing**:
    ```bash